-A building permit may be required for temporary tents, patios, awnings and canopies for restaurants and retail businesses during the COVID-19 pandemic.
-Additional information on patios or tents can be found on the Right of Way page.
-The following outlines exemptions for when a building permit would not be required:
+A building permit may be required for temporary tents, patios, awnings and canopies during the COVID-19 pandemic.
+Additional information and requirements on tents and patios can be found on the Right of Way web page.
+The following outlines the requirements for tents, patios, awnings and canopies including exemptions for when a building permit would not be required:

-A tent is exempt from a building permit if all the following are met:
+A tent or group of tents is exempt from a building permit if all the following are met:

-- The tent or combination of tents has an aggregate ground area less than 60m2,
+- The tent or combination of tents is not more than 60 m2 in aggregate ground area,

-- The tent is not enclosed with sidewalls,
+- The tent is not attached to a building, and

 A patio is exempt from a building permit if all the following are met: